Adopting a Bangladeshi child from Bangladesh

 5. Guardianship: Bangladeshi law does not allow for final adoptions of Bangladeshi children in Bangladesh.
 Prospective adoptive parents considering adopting a Bangladeshi child must obtain guardianship from a Bangladeshi court and subsequently adopt the child in the United States.

-Time Frame: Depending on many different factors, including the number of eligible children at the time of your availability to travel to Bangladesh, the time frame to prepare your initial paperwork and be matched with a child can take 5-12 months.
+Time Frame: Depending on many factors, including the number of eligible children at the time of your availability to travel to Bangladesh, the time frame to prepare your initial paperwork and be matched with a child can take 5-12 months.

 Process of adopting from Bangladesh

-You first select your adoption service provider/agency in USA and have a general information meeting with them.
+You first select your adoption service provider/agency in the USA and have a general information meeting with them.
 It can be done in person or via telephone if your service provider is out of state.
 After the meeting, you sign the contracts and pay the initial agency fees.
-Your service agency then will help you with a home study or biographical history of the adoptive family, USCIS processing, adoption dossier or collection of documents, notarization, verification, certification and translations of documents required by Bangladesh.
+Your service agency will then help you with a home study or biographical history of the adoptive family, USCIS processing, adoption dossier or collection of documents, notarization, verification, certification, and translations of documents required by Bangladesh.

 Step 1: Complete Home StudyStep 2: Apply to USCISStep 3: Complete DossierStep 4: Child ReferralStep 5: Referral Acceptance and TravelStep 6: Preparing to Travel Step 7: Post-Placement Supervision